 Residential inspections are optional, but they work in your benefit.
 Home inspections are an unbiased way to address any potential risks, the need for repairs, and learn about proper maintenance from the foundation to the roof.
-To us, it doesn’t matter if you close this sale or not—what matters is that you are choosing a safe, well-kept property.
+Our goal is to allow the buyers to be well informed before they continue with the purchase.

 Not every state in the U.S. (one of which is Hawaii) requires home inspectors to have licenses to practice, but there are many options for inspectors to become licensed as well as join professional associations.
 To obtain either (or both), home inspectors must prove they are qualified through a series of tests that appraise diligence and knowledge in the field.